By Bill Humphreys, Eureka Financial Ltd

 A significant role for the Family Office executive is to manage the dilution of family wealth over time and to mitigate the erosive impact of leakages from the family system including complexity, spending, inflation, tax, family size etc. This will require knowledge of a broad range of technical skills and almost certainly a multi disciplinary team.
 It is likely that different structures may be needed to accommodate “distribution” and “growth” strategies simultaneously.

-Distribution versus growth and other challenges for family offices and family wealth management will be discussed in more detail during Managing Family Office & Wealth training course conducted by Bill Humphreys in London on 19-20 of September 2013.
+Distribution versus growth and other challenges for family offices and family wealth management will be discussed in more detail during Managing Family Office & Wealth training course conducted by Eureka Financial in London and virtually.
 For more details visit course website.